 Well, as far as I am concerned, mouth watching goes both ways.
 Clergymen certainly don't watch their mouths.
 Their utterances go mostly unchecked and unchallenged.
 Especially when they are flapping in some stinking pulpit, vituperating about some "sin" or anything else they deem worthy of condemnation or disparagement.

-Cussing and blasphemy are First Amendment rights, that are open and exercisable to every fucking citizen of this country.
+Cussing and blasphemy are First Amendment rights, that are open and exercisable to every citizen of this country.
 We have constitutionally separated, the church, and the state.
 That means; within this beautiful bitch we call the United States of America, you have the un-intimidatable, un-curtailed right, to bitch to, and about, and in the proximity of, any Bible-farting, wind-bagging, flim-flamming, pastor-pimp all you want - no matter how "anointed" he may be.

 That's why I love this country.

-The founding fathers set it up this way - just so you would be freely able to blaspheme or cuss, or not - in front of whomever the fuck you want to - with whatever degree of appropriateness that YOU decide is necessary, according to the situation.
+The founding fathers set it up this way - just so you would be freely able to blaspheme or cuss, or not - in front of whomever you want to - with whatever degree of appropriateness that YOU decide is necessary, according to the situation.
 And yes, it is quite possible you may "offend" certain people because you "differ," or don't believe, or burn Bibles, or whatever.
 SO WHAT.

 Those that are "offended" - have an equally constitutional right to "counter-offend" - OR get the fuck outta here.
 In this country, you can openly and sincerely rail away, legally and constitutionally, without the possibility of being jailed, fined, exiled, or burned at the stake for being a self-declared "infidel," or "apostate," or "dis-respecter of the cloth."